resibots/libdynamixel/README.rst

 Projects using this library
 ===========================
-This library is used in most of the robots designed in ERC project `ResiBots <http://www.resibots.eu>`_ (funded by the European Research Council), in particular :
+This library is used in most of the robots designed in ERC project `ResiBots <http://www.resibots.eu/photos.html>`_ (funded by the European Research Council), in particular :
 * several 18-DOFs hexapod robots (based on MX-28 actuators);
 * a mobile manipulator based on Dynamixel Pro actuators and the Kuka Youbot (omnidirectionnal platform);
 * a wheel-legged hybrid robot (based on MX-128 actuators);
-* several small arms.
+* several small arms (based on Crustcrawler kits and MX actuators).

 *We would be pleased to hear from you if you use this library in one of your projects.*